-Stats from the last year's event give us a little more insight into the requirements for this test:
+Stats from the last two renewals gives us a little more insight into the requirements for this test:

-If you can put the fact that Coetzee won to one side for a moment, the course in theory suits a far more measured and strategic player.
+If you can put the fact that Coetzee won here in 2015 to one side for a moment, the course in theory suits a far more measured and strategic player.
 The layout is short and fiddly with positional play with irons and woods the typical play from the tee as opposed to simply smashing the driver as far as possible.
-Of course this can benefit a wayward player if they don't have to get a problematic driver out of the bag very often, however a shorter more accurate type who relies on a strong wedge game and touch around the greens is the favoured combination here.
+Of course this can benefit a wayward player if they don't have to get a problematic driver out of the bag very often, however a shorter, more accurate type is the favoured combination here.